 Commissions & Bonuses

-In the context of commission or bonus agreement modifications, an employee's conduct--including the decision to continue the employment relationship after unequivocal notice that the employer is implementing the the modification--may result in the employee's complete forfeiture of rights under the former plan or agreement.
+In the context of commission or bonus agreement modifications, an employee's conduct--including the decision to continue the employment relationship after unequivocal notice that the employer is implementing the change--may result in the employee's forfeiture of rights under the former plan or agreement.

-The more common dispute arises when an employee is terminated or resigns before payment is made.
-Whether an employee may recover sales commissions after termination is based, in part, on a numerb of factors, including:
+The more common dispute arises when an employee is terminated or resigns before a commission or bonus payment is due or paid.
+Whether an employee may recover commissions and bonuses after termination is based on a number of factors, including:

-- Whether the commission plan is written or oral;
+- Whether the commission plan is oral or in writing;

 - The clarity of the commission plan’s terms;